TVersluijs/RGEE_Snowmelt/README.md

 #######################################################################################

 -(1) Make sure to download the complete github folder 'RGEE_Snowmelt' to make sure all dependencies between input files, scripts and output folders function properly.
 The complete repository can be
-     cloned to your own Github repository using '<>Code/Clone' or to your local drive using '<>Code/Download ZIP'.
+     cloned to your own Github repository using '<>Code/Clone', or to your local drive using '<>Code/Download ZIP'.
+IMPORTANT: make sure that you place the folder on a directory to which you have admin rights.
+Issues might also arise when trying to install RGEE from network drives.

 -(2) Update to the newest versions of R and R-Studio before running the scripts.
 The scripts were developed with R-version 4.3.0 and R-Studio 2023.06.1 build 524.